-Fundrise offers an excellent way to diversify your investments and includes an eREIT fund to your portfolio.
+Fundrise offers an excellent way to diversify your investments and includes an eREIT fund in your portfolio.
 The minimum investment for starters is $500 while serious long-term investors can upgrade to one of the three $1,000 accounts.
 Investors with low savings can invest in the fund, making it their preferred choice.
 However, the company’s CEO Ben Miller noted that to get the best wealth generation and passive income, invest at least $25,000 with Fundrise.

 The fund requires minimal monitoring from the investor, but you can check out how your fund is doing through various charts and account balance summaries.
 This makes it the ideal choice for passive investors.

-Investments in REITs is a long-term commitment.
+Investment in REITs is a long-term commitment.
 If you are on a tight budget and want a liquid investment, then this fund isn’t the best choice for you.
 If you can wait for the long-term without the need to redeem your money quickly, then Fundrise is a good choice.

 Real Estate investments are always long-term propositions to get any real benefits out of your investment.
 When investing in a REIT like Fundrise, plan to do so for 2 – 5 years to get a higher return.

 Investments made via Fundrise do not require active monitoring, but you do have the option to keep track of your investment.
 The fund is low risk, easy to sign up for, has a lower management cost, and historically boasts a reasonable rate of return.
-If it matches with your needs, investing in the fund is a good option.
+If it matches your needs, investing in the fund is a good option.